Kord-Extensions/template/README.md

 * A basic extension that allows you to slap other people, using both message commands and slash commands
 * A basic bot configuration that enables slash commands and shows you how to conditionally provide a different message command prefix for different guilds
-* A Gradle Kotlin build script that makes use of the Kotlin Discord public maven repo, the new JVM IR compiler, Detekt for linting (with a fairly strict configuration), and a Git commit hook plugin that runs Detekt when you make a commit
+* A Gradle Kotlin build script that makes use of the Kotlin Discord public maven repo, Detekt for linting (with a fairly strict configuration), and a Git commit hook plugin that runs Detekt when you make a commit - this also makes use of Gradle 7's new version catalog feature, for easy configuration of dependencies
 * GitHub CI scripts that build the bot and publish its artefacts
 * A reasonable `.gitignore` file, including one in the `.idea` folder that ignores files that shouldn't be committed - if you're using IDEA yourself, you should install the Ignore plugin to handle changes to this for you
-* A Groovy-based Logback config, so you have reasonable logging out of the gate
+* A Groovy-based Logback config, so you have reasonable logging out of the box
-* A Gradle wrapper
+* A Gradle wrapper using Gradle 7.1.1

 ## Potential Changes